Bachelor of Arts in Information Technology

 and social and professional events.

-the discipline and maintain a minimum Grade Point Average of
+the discipline and maintain a minimum GPA of 2.0.

 Where Mount students have interned